givemepower8/Phaser3Practices/docs/COC.md

 Keep the queen alive is one of the key.
 This is done by healers.

 Level 5 healer HP has 1,500, heal speed 0.7s, healing per pulse 56, healing per second 80.
-So 5 healers enable the queen to live for a long enough time.
+So 5 healers max healing is 400 or less, which enable the queen to live for a long enough time under multiple fire.
+If in 2 x-bows and other cannon or archer tower, the total DpS is around 500, it takes around 20 seconds to destroy the queen.

+Maxed air defence DpS 200, 7.5 seconds kill a healer, one seeking air mine can one shot one healer.

 Once the queen's HP is very low, use range spell to boost up healers and queen so to speed up the healing process.
 Ability is better saved when massive DpS is needed.